 Checking your car before a holiday road trip is always intelligent.
 You may cover long distances, and your vehicle should be ready.
 Here are a few things that you may want to check:

-Tip: More dust on the roads in Southern Europe, and you will use more washing fluid.
+Tip: There is more dust on the roads in Southern Europe, so you will use more washing fluid.
 Make sure you have a spare bottle in the trunk.
 You can always buy more from the petrol stations.
-Also, make sure you have a proper non-freezing washer for the winter if you travel during the winter season.
+Also, if you travel during the winter season, make sure you have a proper non-freezing washer.

 CH bumper sticker